pattobrien/lints/packages/design_system_lints/README.md

   Widget build(BuildContext context) {
     return Container(
       // appears for hardcoded integer or double values
-      padding: EdgeInsets.only(left: 11.0, right: 9.0), // lint: avoid_edge_insets_literal
+      padding: EdgeInsets.only(left: 11.0, right: 9.0), // lint: edge_insets

       // also appears when using variables that are declared
       // outside of a design system
-      margin: EdgeInsets.all(large), // lint: avoid_edge_insets_literal
+      margin: EdgeInsets.all(large), // lint: edge_insets
     );
   }
 }
 ```

-Instead of using any variable for your padding, which is hard to maintain as your application scales, its better to define any sizing by either using `Theme` or static variables.
+Instead of using any variable for your padding, which is hard to maintain as your application scales, its better to define sizing by either using static variables.

 The package [`design_system_annotations`](https://pub.dev/packages/design_system_annotations) allows you to annotate your size variables with `@designSystem`, and permits their use throughout your codebase.